futuregrid/manual/_sources/mooc/accounts.txt

    * - |video-portal-account|
      - 5:10 min
      - Create a portal account
-     - This lesson explains you how to create a portal account which is the first step in getting access to FutureGrid
+     - This lesson explains you how to create a portal account which is the first step in getting access to FutureGrid.
+       For written material, see section :ref:`s-account-create-account`.
    * - |video-portal-openid|
      - 1:35 min
      - Upload an OpenID
-     - This lesson explains you how to Upload and use an OpenID to login easily into the FutureGrid Portal
+     - This lesson explains you how to Upload and use an OpenID to login easily into the FutureGrid Portal.
+       For written material, see section :ref:`s-account-openid`.
    * - |video-portal-sshkey|
      - 2:39 min
      - Upload an SSH key
-     - This lesson explains you how to Upload and use an SSH key to login into the FutureGrid resources
+     - This lesson explains you how to Upload and use an SSH key to login into the FutureGrid resources.
+       For written material, see section :ref:`s-portal-sshkey`.
    * - |video-portal-join-proj|
      - 1:28 min
      - Join a project
      - This lesson explains you how to Join a FutureGrid Project.
+       For written material, see section :ref:`s-account-join-project`.